Special Programs and Resources

 Center for International Programs

-The Center for International Programs (CIP) is strongly committed to internationalization and globalization – on the Saint Joseph’s University campus and elsewhere.
-The office provides information and services to incoming international students and students who wish to study abroad on a short-term or long-term academic program.
-The CIP also assists with the implementation of new international education initiatives and the support of the University's International Travel Policy.
+The Center for International Programs (CIP) at Saint Joseph's University is strongly committed to internationalization and globalization, both on our campuses and elsewhere.
+We provide information and services to students who wish to study abroad on a short-term or long-term academic program.
+We are also responsible for the implementation of new international education initiatives and the support of the University's International Travel Policy.

 Student Disability Services